Actindo-AG/Documentation/Channels/Operation/04_ManageOrdersReturns.md

 #### Prerequisites

-At least one order or return import or export has been failed.
+At least one order or return import or export has failed.

 #### Procedure